top of page

 Marvel Rising: Playing With Fire

-It ends with a whimper.
+It goes out with a whimper.
 They put together a fun team of young heroes voiced by a great cast, but without any purpose or plan going forward.
 Inferno was never more than a corporate mandate.
 Why would they feel the need to invent their own villains?

 Premiere: Dec 18, 2019